EdoLabWorks/Cpp-ControlModule/README.md

-# C-IO-ControlModule
+# C++ IO-ControlModule
-A simple C++ console app to test our connection with NodeJS WebControl Project.
+A simple and quick C++ console application to test our connection with NodeJS WebControl Project.